Seatis/my-teaching-materials/workshop/hardware/SPI-communication-ADC/README.md

-# SPI communication, ADCs ans DACs
+# SPI communication, ADCs and DACs
 *Learn a new serial communication protocol and get familiar with digital<->analog conversions*

 ## Objectives